People talk about formative and summative assessments. What’s the difference?

 Are formative assessments better than summative assessments?

-It all depends on your goals.
+That depends on your goals.
 Are you asking if your third graders have mastered the learning from that grade before advancing to fourth grade?
 That’s an important question to ask at the end of the year.
 That’s summative.

 Are you asking how well your students understand a concept—say, of multiplication as equal groups—to decide if you need to re-teach it before moving on?
 That’s formative.
 This is what ANet interim assessments are designed for.